Proton Exora: Exora (2009–2010)

-The Proton Exora was officially unveiled on 15 April 2009, becoming Malaysia's first indigenously designed MPV.
+The Proton Exora was officially unveiled on April 15, 2009, becoming Malaysia's first indigenously designed MPV.
 It was offered in two trim variants upon its initial launch, the M-Line and H-Line respectively.
 Both variants were powered by the 1.6 litre CamPro CPS engine and limited to a four-speed automatic transmission.

-The Exora M-Line MT was introduced on 7 July 2009, became the first Exora variant to be made available with a five-speed manual transmission.
+The Exora M-Line MT was introduced on July 7, 2009, becoming the first Exora variant available with a five-speed manual transmission.

-A no frills version of the Exora was spotted undergoing testing on 22 June 2009.
-It later materialized into the Exora B-Line trim (known latter as standard), debuting on 19 November 2009, four days before the Perodua Alza's launch.
-The variant is equipped with fewer safety features is available only in manual transmission.
+A no frills version of the Exora was spotted undergoing testing on June 22, 2009.
+It later materialized into the Exora B-Line trim (known latter as standard), debuting on November 19, 2009, four days before the Perodua Alza's launch.
+The variant is equipped with fewer safety features and is available only in manual transmission.

 25th Anniversary Edition

 Proton unveiled the Exora 25th Anniversary Edition, alongside a Saga and Persona variant in July 2010.